TrueFiEng/useDApp/docs/source/core.rst

 *Parameters*

 - ``call: ChainCall | Falsy`` - a single call, also see `ChainCall`_.
-A call can be `Falsy`, as it is important to keep the same ordering of hooks even if in given render cycle there might be not enough information to perfom a call.
+A call can be `Falsy`, as it is important to keep the same ordering of hooks even if in a given render cycle there might be not enough information to perform a call.

 useChainCalls